mhaugrud/msumcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

 Randomly Walking Turtles
 ------------------------

+So why have two kinds of loop when ``for`` is much easier?
+This next example shows an indefinite iteration where we need the extra power that we get from the ``while`` loop.

 Suppose we want to entertain ourselves by watching a turtle wander around randomly inside the screen.
 When we run the program we want the turtle and program to behave in the following way:

 #.
 The turtle begins in the center of the screen.
 #.
 Flip a coin.
 If its heads then turn to the left 90 degrees.
 If its tails